 Despite its empirical successes, theoretical understanding of Hogwild Gibbs algorithms is limited.
-There are two settings in which some analysis has been offered: first, in a variant of AD-LDA, i.e., Hogwild Gibbs applied to Latent Dirichlet Allocation models, and second in the jointly Gaussian case.
+There are three settings in which some analysis has been offered: first, in a variant of AD-LDA, i.e., Hogwild Gibbs applied to Latent Dirichlet Allocation models [Ihler and Newman, 2012]; second, in the jointly Gaussian case [Johnson et al., 2013, Johnson, 2014]; and third, in the discrete variable setting with sparse factor graph structure [De Sa et al., 2016].